akingsley319/MLB_xBA_Prediction/README.md

 spin_x = spin rate in direction of first to third base (vertical axis) spin_z = spin rate in direction of pitcher mound to home plate (horizontal axis from first to third)

-The spin will translate to movement in the opposit direction.
+The spin will translate to movement in the opposite direction.

 ![Scatter 3d: release_speed, spin_x,spin_z](images/cluster/scatter_3d/release_speed_spin_x_spin_z_scatter_3d.png)